rohanpadhye/vasco/README.md

 - `DEPTH` is the maximum depth of call chains to count (default: `10`)
 - `MAIN_CLASS` is the entry point to the program

+This will generate a bunch of CSV files in the output directory containing statistics of analyzed methods, contexts, and call chains.

 ## Pending Tasks ##

 ### Points-to analysis: ###